TodoApuestas/tipster-tap/README.txt

 == Upgrade Notice ==

-Upgrade to version 1.1.0 as soon as posible.
+Upgrade to lastest version 1.1.x as soon as posible.
 See Changelog section for details

 == Arbitrary section ==